smastrom/solid-collapse/README.md

 If you want to obtain keyboard navigation and assistive technologies support:

 1. Create an ID (or write your own) and pass it to `ariaId` prop
-2. Import the `getAria` function and spread it in your trigger element:
+2. Import `getAria` and spread the function in your trigger element:

 ```jsx
 import { createSignal, createUniqueId } from 'solid-js';